 Jonah 4:1–11

-In this series of Old Testament sermons, we have devoted a lot of attention lately to the divided kingdom, Israel in the north and Judah in the south.
 A myth persists among many readers of the Old Testament that Israel and/or Judah were the only objects of God’s concern, that he did not care about anyone else.
 Not so!
 As the Lord had made clear to his people already back at Mount Sinai, he wanted them to be a kingdom of priests.
 They were to show and tell the nations who God is and what he is like.
 In this sermon we follow along as the Lord deliberately sends one of his prophets to another nation, not Israel or Judah.

 The prophet is Jonah.
 He has become famous these days for his bout with the great fish.
 But the thing people would have found most remarkable about this prophet at the time was not the fish he was in, but instead the fix he was in.
 For the Lord sent Jonah, who was a prophet and an advisor to the king of Israel at a time of relative calm and tranquility, on a rather surprising assignment.
 Jonah was to go not simply to any old foreign land, but specifically to cold and cruel Assyria.